discretion of the authorities

 3. How is discretion exercised?

-Where discretion is granted, it must be exercised dutifully.
+Where discretion is available, it must be exercised dutifully.
 Discretion means weighing the different or conflicting aspects and interests and conclusively determining which interests are to be given priority.
 Even where discretion is granted, the aspects for and against the existence of a specific condition must be weighed.
 The respective considerations must be recorded in bullet points in the

 administrative procedure and, if applicable, in the rejection notice.